 In Home Dog Training with Michael’s Pack

 If your dog is a jumper, their behavior isn’t going to change overnight.
 However, with the help of the experienced trainers at Michael’s Pack, your dog will learn when it is not an appropriate behavior.
 In home dog training is especially effective as the dog will be learning in their primary environment.
 Contact Michael’s Pack today with any questions and to discuss our dog training services.
-We offer in home dog training in New Jersey and New York, as well as personal and group sessions at our facilities in Mineola, Long Island and Hauppauge, Long Island.
+We offer in home dog training in New Jersey and New York.